Stipend Income Mortgages Explained

 To do so, the other applicant can earn a salary or also be on a stipend – increasing your total income and potentially how much you can borrow.
 This could prove essential for those with particularly low stipends.

-Plus, if they earn a salary, the range of lenders available to you could increase.
+Plus, the range of lenders available to you could increase if they earn a salary.
 Additionally, joint mortgage applications allow you to pool and increase your deposit amounts, lowering the perceived risk of lending to you.
-It means you may be able to access a better rate for your loan repayments.
+It means you can access a better rate for your loan repayments.

 How much can you borrow?

-If you are applying on your own, mortgage providers will usually lend up to 4-4.5 times your income – if they accept stipend applications.
-Some lenders might be more willing to offer a higher income multiple, especially for joint applications, allowing borrowing up to 5 times your income, or possibly more.
+If you are applying independently, mortgage providers usually lend up to 4-4.5 times your income – if they accept stipend applications.
+Some lenders might be more willing to offer a higher income multiple, especially for joint applications, allowing borrowing up to 5 times your income or possibly more.
 A broker would be your best bet to find these lenders as they’re less common and often have even more stringent eligibility requirements.

-When calculating how much you can borrow specifically, a lender will conduct an affordability assessment which involves looking at your expenditure as well as your income.
+When calculating how much you can borrow, a lender will conduct an affordability assessment, which involves looking at your expenditures and income.
 If you have large outgoings, you may find that the multiple used is even lower than 4 times.

-Our calculator below will give you a good idea of what you may be able to borrow.
+Our calculator below will give you a good idea of what you can borrow.

 Mortgage Affordability Calculator